Morgana Build Guide by utopus

 Items like Righteous Glory, Frost Queen's Claim are helpful in a different way, facilitating your attempts to catch opponents that are out-of-position.
 This item especially stands out if your team is bad at sieging turrets: You have a Twitch, or your opponents have god-like wave clear.
 You can take neutral objectives like dragon and baron, and if your opponents leave their base to try and contest it, you can quite easily catch them out with the actives from these items.

-Abyssal Scepter is a desirable purchase if your team is AP heavy.
+Abyssal Mask is a desirable purchase if your team is AP heavy.
 It massively increases the power spikes of any casters like Corki, Orianna, Fiddlesticks, or Xerath.
 In my experience, I think that mages benefit from the MR reduction more than AP assassins.

 Utility / Defensive Items